hianjana/Seattle-Airbnb-Data-Analysis-and-Booking-Price-Prediction/README.md

 5. Drop irrelevant data (Since review information is not required, all review related columns are dropped.
 Since text mining is not used, all columns with heavy text are dropped, and also url information are not required).

+## Modelling techniques used

+One linear model and one ensemble model are used in this project.
+- Linear Regression
+- Random Forest Regressor

+The models are evaluated using:
+- Mean Squared Error
+- R2 Score

 ## Summary